Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

 # Vanilla-Policy-Gradient

 ## About:
-reimplementation of vanilla policy gradients <br/>
+reimplementation of vanilla policy gradient applied to the CartPole-v0 environment from the OpenAI gym<br/>

 ## Requirements: